 color_tools.palette

 This module provides: 1.
-Data classes for colors (ColorRecord) and filaments (FilamentRecord) 2.
-Functions to load color/filament data from JSON with user override support 3.
-Palette classes with multiple indices for O(1) lookups 4.
+Data class for colors (ColorRecord) 2.
+Functions to load color data from JSON with user override support 3.
+Palette class with multiple indices for O(1) lookups 4.
 Nearest-color search using various distance metrics

-The palette classes are like databases with multiple indexes - you can search by name, RGB, HSL, maker, type, etc. and get instant results!
+The Palette class is like a database with multiple indexes - you can search by name, RGB, HSL, etc. and get instant results!

-User files (user/user-colors.json, user/user-filaments.json) always override core data when there are conflicts.
+User files (user/user-colors.json) always override core data when there are conflicts.
 Override information is logged for transparency.

 Example